cncf/wg-serverless/workflow/spec/examples.md

 }
 ```

-which then becomes the data input of the transition "World" state.
+which then becomes the data input of the transition "World" task.
-The "World" state merges its data input with it's injected JSON and uses a filter to set its data output to the
+The "World" task merges its data input with it's injected JSON and uses a filter to set its data output to the
 value of the "result" property.
-Since it is an end state, it's data output becomes the workflow data output:
+Since it is an end task, it's data output becomes the workflow data output:

 ```text
 "Hello World!"